- Risk Factors

-What are liposarcoma symptoms and signs?
+What are liposarcoma symptoms?

 Many liposarcoma patients do not feel sick initially so the patients seek help only late in the disease process when other symptoms arise.
 Symptoms depend on the location of the tumor and the extent to which it has spread in the body.
 Symptoms and signs that may occur later in the disease can include

 - painful swelling and/or a growing lump under the skin;

 - fatigue and/or weakness, especially of the affected limb;

 - abdominal pain, although some patients have no pain, others can experience constipation, feeling of fullness sooner when eating, and/or blood in the stool (these symptoms are more likely to develop in patients with liposarcoma the forms in the abdomen);

 - chest pain;